-Melanie Moore Carpenter (B.B.A. ’95, M.B.A. ’97) is a Managing Director at i-advize Corporate Communications, Inc., an investor relations agency she formed in 2000 as the first to focus exclusively on the Latin American market.
-Some of her clients include the largest publicly-traded companies in Mexico, Brazil, Peru, Argentina and Colombia, as their U.S. IR counsel and representative to the Wall Street community.
-She was a scholarship member of the Hofstra Women’s Basketball Team from 1991-1995 and a Graduate Assistant of the Hofstra Recreation & Intramurals Dept. from 1995-1997, earnings a Bachelors in Business Administration, International Business in ’95 and an M.B.A. in Finance in ’97.
+Melanie Moore Carpenter (B.B.A. ’95, M.B.A. ’97) is a Partner at Ideal Advisors LLC, an investor relations agency focused on Latin American markets.
+Prior to Ideal, she was Founder and Managing Director of i-advize Corporate Communications Inc., an investor relations agency she formed in 2000 as the first to focus exclusively on the Latin American market.
+Some of her clients have included the largest publicly-traded companies in Mexico, Brazil, Peru, Argentina, Panama and Colombia, as their U.S. IR counsel and representative to the Wall Street community.
+Melanie was a scholarship member of the Hofstra Women’s Basketball Team from 1991-1995, and a graduate assistant of the Hofstra Recreation and Intramurals Department from 1995-1997, earning a bachelor's degree in Business Administration/International Business in ’95, and an MBA in Finance in ’97.
 She was a member of the Hofstra Business Consulting Team and the President of Hofstra’s Graduate Women in Business.
-Melanie is fluent in Spanish, French and Portuguese.
-She lives in Monmouth Beach, New Jersey with her husband Matthew (B.B.A.
-96’, Men’s Basketball) and their two teenage children.
+Melanie is fluent in Spanish, French, and Portuguese.
+She lives in Monmouth Beach, New Jersey, with her husband, Matthew, (B.B.A.
+96’, Men’s Basketball) and their two children.

 DIANA CECCHINI ’85 ’97

-Diana Cecchini is CFO/VP of Finance at Korg USA, a national distributor of musical instruments and music products.
-A 30-year veteran of the company, Ms. Cecchini is responsible for directing all financial strategy, planning and forecasts, as well as overseeing all company accounting, financial, credit, warehousing, distribution and service activities.
-Additionally, she is a Corporate Officer of Korg USA in the position of Secretary, as well as a Trustee of Korg USA sponsored Pension, Retirement and 401k employee benefit plans.
+CFO/VP of Finance at Korg USA, a global distributor and manufacturer of musical instruments and music products.
+A 30-year veteran of the company, responsible for directing all global financial strategy, acquisitions, planning and forecasts, as well as overseeing all global company accounting, financial, and credit.
+Head of international manufacturing division.
+Additional responsibilities of Corporate Officer in the position of Secretary, as well as a Trustee of Korg USA sponsored Pension, Retirement and 401k employee benefit plans.